hu-macsy/simexpal/docs/quick_start.rst

    :lines: 7-24
    :language: python

-Run this python script to evaluate the experiments:
+Run this Python script to evaluate the experiments:

 .. code-block:: bash